staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 4. From Assets/_Presenter/Prefabs, nest a "360 Image" prefab under a "Chapter" prefab in your scene.

-5. In the inspector for the 360 Image scroll to the bottom and unfold the Material and assign the 360 image to the texture field.
+5. In the inspector for the "360 Image" prefab assign the image you imported to the "Texture 360" field.

+6. Optional: If you would like the 360 image to spin slowly, you can set a Rotation Speed in the inspector.
+Set i to 0 to disable it.
+By default it rotates horizontally around the Y axis, but feel free to pick a different axis.

 ### Add a 360 video player